 You won’t find too many tourists here, but instead friendly Floridians who call this vacation state their home and are looking to have some fun in the sun without the price tag.

 16. St. Sebastian River State Park

-Distance from Orlando to St. Sebastian River State Park: 87 miles, 1 hour and 20 minutes
+Distance from Orlando to St. Sebastian River State Park by car: 87 miles, about 1 hour and 20 minutes

 It’s not often in Florida that you see the word “forests,” but St. Sebastian River State Park is an excellent place to go if you want to wander through the trees.